PorticoExchange/channel-creation-plugin/README.md

-# Boltz Channel Creation Plugin
+# Portico Channel Creation Plugin

-This is a c-lightning plugin for Boltz Channel Creation Swaps
+This is a c-lightning plugin for Portico Channel Creation Swaps

 ## Installation